Global Structure Knowledge-Guided Relation Extraction Method for Visually-Rich Document: Methodology

 \subsubsection{Spatial Prefix-guided Local Self-attention (SPLS) Layer}

 To address the challenge of mining global structure knowledge in a large computational space, we consider the spatial layout information of entity pairs in VrDs to guide self-attention computation.
 Most of existing VrDU methods independently encode the spatial information of each entity in the pre-training phase (i.e., the coordinate information of the bounding boxes in 2D space).
 However, it is necessary to insert spatial layout information of entity pairs explicitly in the fine-tuning phase (i.e., the spatial information of linking lines between bounding boxes in 2D space).
-Therefore, inspired by the success of prompt learning~\cite{prefix,li2023gradient}, we propose a spatial prefix-guided local self-attention (SPLS) layer to mine global structure knowledge in a parameter-efficient manner.
+Therefore, inspired by the success of prompt learning~\cite{prefix,li2023gradient} we propose a spatial prefix-guided local self-attention (SPLS) layer to mine global structure knowledge in a parameter-efficient manner.

 \textbf{Spatial Prefix Construction.} We calculate spatial geometric features (denoted as $S \in \mathbb{R}^{N\times N\times d_h}$) of linking lines between each entity pair as the spatial prefix.
-For an entity pair $(e_i, e_j)$, we calculate the direction and Euclidean distance of the line linking from the vertice $(x_i, y_i)$ of the bounding box of $e_i$ to the same vertice $(x_j, y_j)$ of $e_j$ as follows:
+As shown in Figure~\ref{overview}(b), for an entity pair $(e_i, e_j)$, we calculate the direction and Euclidean distance of the line linking from the vertice $(x_i, y_i)$ of the bounding box of $e_i$ to the same vertice $(x_j, y_j)$ of $e_j$ as follows:

-where $W_{dir/dis} \in \mathbb{R}^{1\times \frac{d_h}{6}}$ are trainable weights.
+where $W_{\theta/d} \in \mathbb{R}^{1\times \frac{d_h}{6}}$ are trainable weights.
 Therefore the spatial geometric features $S_{i,j}$ of entity pair $(e_i,e_j)$ is calculated as follows:

 where $g^{tl}$, $g^{ct}$, $g^{br}$ indicate top-left, center, and bottom-right points respectively.
 Then we treat $S$ as the spatial prefix and compute attention on the hybrid keys and values.

 \textbf{Spatial Prefix-guided Attention.} We first partition $R^{(t)}$ into non-overlapping windows and then perform spatial prefix-guided local attention within each local window.
 The variant formula of self-attention with the spatial prefix as follows \footnote{Without loss of generalization, we ignore the scaling factor $\sqrt{d}$ of the softmax operation for the convenience of explanation.}: